CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 ## Potential issues
 The `mth` file has no extension.
 Do **not** add any extension to this file, like `mth.txt`.

+## Problem with Wayland
+I don't know how to install a new layout in Wayland (e.g. Ubuntu 24 uses it).
+I have tried adding mth file as above and then editing /usr/share/X11/xkb/rules/evdev.xml in an obvious way as this post from [stigok blog](/usr/share/X11/xkb/rules/evdev.xml) suggest.
+This didn't work.
+Suggestions appreciated!

 ## History
 The mth layout evolves.
 You can find deprecated layouts [here](https://github.com/CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/tree/master/old_layouts).